Getting Started with Incident Management

 If there are follow-up tasks that you and your team need to complete to ensure the issue doesn’t happen again, add those and track them in the Remediation’s Incident Tasks section.

 Datadog Incident Management can be customized with different severity and status levels, based on your organization’s needs, and also include additional information such as APM services and teams related to the incident.
 For more information, see this section of the Incident Management page.

 You can also set up notification rules to automatically notify specific people or services based on an incident’s severity level.
-For more information, see the Notification Rules documentation.
+For more information, see the Incident Settings documentation.

 To customize Incident Management, go to the incident settings page.
 From the Datadog menu on the left-hand side, go to Monitors > Incidents (if you get an Incident Management welcome screen, click Get Started).
-Then on the top right corner, click Settings.
+Then on the top, click Settings.

 Additional helpful documentation, links, and articles: